haukex/raspinotes/BaseInstall.md

             }
          });
          EOF

+     You can also disable the `sudo` password request via `raspi-config` in the "System Options".

 9. **Overlay Filesystem** (*optional!*) Protecting the SD card against wear and sudden power-offs by making root FS read-only ("overlay filesystem") with a writable data partition.